catperez81/sac-collective/README.md

 # Pending

+1. Clear your database from mlab.com
+1. Feed add follow friends or add items when no suggestions
+1.  fix dates when showing recommendations
+1. Link to fo to feed from profile
+1. Show places in profile (Copy feed logic + CSS) [ Display any recommendations on profile]
 1. Find ToDos scattered around the code;
-1.  fix dates when showing recommendations
 1. Css cleanup
 1. Test clicking everything